 The goal is a 20% deposit, $60-$80K, on a basic unit within the 10km radius of Brisbane city.

 I don’t own a car and love East Brisbane for the ease of getting around the place on my bicycle and the culture of my community.
 At the moment have my eyes set on a 2 bed, 1-2 bath older unit in a small complex in Morningside, Norman Park, Bulimba, Coorparoo and surrounds.

-The goal this year is to get to $60K by the end of the year.
+The goal is to $60K.
 At the moment I am saving 36% of my net income towards my house deposit.
 I post a pretty regular photo journal about my day to day progress over on Instagram.
 There is a great following for people on the same journey over there mainly using the #debtfreecommunity hashtag and I find it really inspirational to read about different stories, tips and progress of other people.
 It makes me feel less alone in my journey toward my house deposit.
 In fact, the reason I have posted up this information is because one of the women I met on Instagram recently tagged me in a post going around our community about where my financial journey started.